 In July, the Charlotte Regional Transportation Planning Organization amended its 2035 Long-Range Transportation Plan, which included a project (I-5405) to create one express lane in each direction on I-77.

 |2012||NCDOT began exploring the use of express lanes and variable tolling to address long-term congestion management in the corridor while minimizing public contributions and utilizing private capital.|

-In June, the Charlotte Regional Transportation Planning Organization amended its 2035 Long-Range Transportation Plan and 2012-2018 Transportation Improvement Program to include converting the existing high-occupancy vehicle lanes to express lanes, adding a second express lane between I-85 (Exit 13) and I-485 (Exit 19), and building two new express lanes between I-485 and Catawba Avenue.
+In June, the Charlotte Regional Transportation Planning Organization amended its 2035 Long-Range Transportation Plan and 2012-2018 Transportation Improvement Program.
+It included converting the existing high-occupancy vehicle lanes to express lanes, adding a second express lane between I-85 (Exit 13) and I-485 (Exit 19), and building two new express lanes between I-485 and Catawba Avenue.

 Some potential bidders requested additional state and federal funds beyond that number and/or requested that some contract requirements be relaxed.
 NCDOT determined the public contribution was reasonable and would not be increased.

-Bids were due by March 31, 2014.
+Bids were due March 31, 2014.
 The proposals were subjected to roughly 200 pass/fail criteria.

 Cintra was announced as the apparent best value proposer on April 11, with a total project investment of $647 million, of which only $95 million is contributed by NCDOT and federal funds.